-If you want to know why you should do kegels or how often to do kegels or what other exercises are recommended in addition to kegels, check out my book!
+If you want to know whether or not you should do kegels, how often to do kegels, or what other exercises are recommended in addition to kegels, check out my book!
 If you want to know how to do kegels, keep reading.

 Let’s talk about the basics:

 You have probably heard of a “kegel,” the basic technique used for strengthening the pelvic floor based on the research of Dr. Arnold Kegel (an obstetrician/gynecologist circa 1940s).
 Contracting and relaxing the pelvic floor muscles seems simple, but surprisingly, many women who think they know how to do a kegel are not contracting the appropriate muscles when examined for technique.
 There are a few steps you need to take to make sure you are doing kegels correctly.
 If not, your efforts to exercise will be futile and you may even be damaging your pelvic floor.